 kind: application inputs: - port_number infrastructure: connectivity: external: - port_info: port: $port_number

-in this example, under the inputs section, the parameters port_number is declared and under the infrastructure section, the application's connectivity port is assigned with the input value $port_number.
-To learn more about assigning application parameters with a value from input, see Passing input value to your application.
+In this example, under the inputs section, the parameter's port_number is declared and under the infrastructure section the application's connectivity port is assigned with the input value $port_number.
+To learn more about assigning application parameters with a value from input, see Passing input value from your blueprint to your application.

 To pass the input value from the blueprint to the application that requires it:

-When declaring a parameter you can use any of the following parameter definition components:
+When declaring a parameter, use any of the following parameter definition components:

-.... kind: blueprint inputs: - apache_port: display_style: masked description: please set the Apache server's port default_value: 1234 applications: - apache: instances: 1 input_values: - port_number : $apache_port
+.... kind: blueprint inputs: - apache_port: display_style: masked description: please set the Apache server's port default_value: 1234 optional: true applications: - apache: instances: 1 input_values: - port_number : $apache_port

-- To display the password content in the UI, do not assign any value.
+To display the password content in the UI, do not assign a value.

-- In the blueprint's YAML file, under the applications section, under each application, list the parameters required by the application and assign them with the input value using the special character $.
+- In the blueprint's YAML file under the applications section, list for each application the required parameters by the application, and assign them with the input value using the special character $.

-For example, in the code sample above, under the apache application, the parameter port_number, required by the appache application, is listed and assigned with the input value $apache_port.
-When a sandbox is launched, based on this blueprint, the expression $apache_port will be replaced with the value of the apache_port blueprint input parameter, provided by the user/CI Process.
+For example, in the code sample above, under the apache application, the parameter port_number, (required by the apache application) is listed and assigned with the input value $apache_port.
+When a sandbox is launched based on this blueprint, the expression $apache_port will be replaced with the value of the apache_port blueprint input parameter that is provided by the user/API/CI Process.

-When CloudShell Colony deploys your application, it automatically create an environment variables for each parameter declared under the inputs section of your application's YAML.
+When CloudShell Colony deploys your application, it automatically creates an environment variable for each parameter declared under the inputs section of your application's YAML.
 In addition, CloudShell Colony creates the following environment variables: